Skip to content

 The Nominating Committee prepares a slate of Governor and Officers to fill vacancies on the Board of Governors that will occur in the coming year as terms expire.
 The Nominating Committee’s report is typically presented at the Fall Board of Governors Meeting.

-Philip LaPorte
+Philip A. LaPorte

 William McKee